paubramon/semi-supervised-clustering-by-seeding/README.md

-# semi-supervised-clustering-by-seeding
+# Semi-Supervised Clustering by Seeding
-Implementation of a Semi-supervised clustering algorithm described in the paper Semi-Supervised Clustering by Seeding, Basu, Sugato; Banerjee, Arindam and Mooney, Raymond; ICML 2002
+Implementation of a Semi-supervised clustering algorithm described in the paper Sugato Basu, Arindam Banerjee, and R. Mooney.
+Semi-supervised clustering by seeding.
+In Proceedings of 19th International Conference on Machine Learning (ICML-2002), 2002.